xavierpuigf/virtualhome/README.md

 Double click the executable and select a resolution and screen size.
 Then, run the demo in [demo/unity_demo.ipynb](demo/unity_demo.ipynb).

-You can also test the Evolving Graph simulator in `link`.
+You can also test the Evolving Graph simulator in [demo/example.py](demo/example.py).
 Note that this simulator does not require opening any executable if you do not plan to generate images.

 ### Docker
 You can also run Unity Simulator using Docker.
 You can find how to set it up [here](docker).